ProjectMAC/propagators/doc/programmer-guide.rst

 Making Propagator Networks
 ======================================================================

-The "read and macroexpand" phase of the propagator system is the "read and eval" phase of the host Scheme;
-with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "macros" from the perspective of the propagator system.
+The "read and syntax" phase of the Scheme-Propagators is the "read and eval" phase of the host Scheme; with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "syntax" from the perspective of Scheme-Propagators.

-This "macro system" is therefore much more developed than the propagator language itself, so such "macros" are still needed for many purposes.
-Perhaps the most egregious example is the predefined
-procedures: in Scheme, + is a variable that's bound to a procedure, whereas in the propagator system, the corresponding object p:+ is a piece of syntax (that is, p:+ is not a cell that holds a propagator abstraction that adds, but is a Scheme procedure that directly makes such a propagator.
+Scheme-Propagators therefore has a "macro system" that is much more developed than the propagator language itself, because MIT/GNU Scheme is a full programming language that has been around for decades, while Scheme-Propagators is a prototype whose name hasn't even stabilized yet.
+Thus these "macros" are still needed for many purposes.
+Perhaps the most egregious example is the predefined procedures: in Scheme, ``+`` is a variable that's bound to a procedure, whereas in Scheme-Propagators, the corresponding object ``e:+`` is a piece of syntax (that is, the Scheme variable ``e:+`` is not bound to a cell that holds a propagator abstraction that adds, and therefore is not a variable of Scheme-Propagators, but is rather bound to a Scheme procedure that directly makes a propagator that adds, and therefore is Scheme-Propagators syntax.
 More on this below).

 let-cell
 let-cells